 Play Reading Festival 2017 in Portland.
 Monica has been developing, I Kissed Chavela Vargas under the mentorship of award winning scholar & director Jorge Huerta.
 Her play Miercoles Loves Luna was presented at the 10th Annual International Dublin Gay Theatre Festival.
 She was selected to present her one woman play: Greetings From A Queer Señorita at the International Association of Inter-American Studies Conference, University of Duisberg-Essen, Germany.
 Monica was selected for a Postdoctoral Rockefeller Fellowship from the Center for Chicano Studies at UC Santa Barbara 2004, where she wrote, directed, produced her play Sweet Peace.
-Her latest publications: Jota Anthology by Korima Press 2020; Practicing Transgressions by Third Woman Press 2019; Scenes for Latinx Actors: Voices for The New American Theatre by Smith & Kraus Publishers 2018; Pulse/Pulso: In Remembrance of Orlando by Damaged Goods Press 2018; Game Changers, Lesbians You Should Know About by Robin Lowey Press 2017, and IMANIMAN: Poets Writing In The Anzaldúan Borderlands, by Aunt Lute Press 2016.
+Her latest publications include: Jota Anthology by Korima Press 2020; Practicing Transgressions by Third Woman Press 2020; Scenes for Latinx Actors: Voices for The New American Theatre by Smith & Kraus Publishers 2018; Pulse/Pulso: In Remembrance of Orlando by Damaged Goods Press 2018; Game Changers, Lesbians You Should Know About by Robin Lowey Press 2017, and IMANIMAN: Poets Writing In The Anzaldúan Borderlands, by Aunt Lute Press 2016.
 She has received numerous awards for her positive contributions to the Latinx LGBTQ population, most recently March 2017, the City of Los Angeles recognized her for her many decades as a Latinx LGBTQ Trailblazer by Councilmember Mike Bonin.
 Monica Palacios Day was declared by Los Angeles Mayor Antonio Villaraigosa on October 12, 2012 for her groundbreaking work as a Chicana lesbian performer.